In Burkina Faso, voters left voiceless amid escalating violence

 "It is important for us to vote," she said.
 "I want this country to sort itself out."

-(Reporting by Edward McAllister and Henry Wilkins Additional reporting by Anne Mimault and Thiam Ndiaga Editing by Bate Felix and Cynthia Osterman)
+(Reporting by Edward McAllister and Henry Wilkins Additional reporting by Anne Mimault and Thiam Ndiaga Editing by Bate Felix, Cynthia Osterman and Gareth Jones)

 ((edward.mcallister@tr.com; +221 77 569 1704;))